 The beautiful flowers of the Central American cactus plant have short lives.
-In the same night they grow, they produce their aroma and die.
-However, their interesting medicinal properties remain, and these make the plant highly appreciated.
+They grow, produce their aroma, and die on the same night.
+However, their medicinal properties remain interesting, making the plant highly appreciated.

 Healing Properties and Indications